ottodevs/proof-of-networking/README.md

 ## 5. Our Roadmap

-### 1. Adding more composable and sophisticated direct message functionality.
+### ①Adding more composable and sophisticated direct message functionality.

 **How creatvie and unique**
 - test.

-### 2. Launch on Mobile App like iOS and Android..
+### ②Launch on Mobile App like iOS and Android..

 **How creatvie and unique**
 - test.

-### 3. The current trade-offs in terms of attack vectors, potential future integration of ZK proofs to enhance privacy.
+### ③The current trade-offs in terms of attack vectors, potential future integration of ZK proofs to enhance privacy.

 **How creatvie and unique**
 - test.
 -

-### 4. Adding Timeline feature for users.
+### ④Adding Timeline feature for users.

 **How creatvie and unique**
 - test.